emosl/ChicasUnicornio/GDD.md

 ### **How to Lose a Life**
 It is important that the player understands that they have 3 lives through each level. if they lose all 3, they will start from the beginning with nothing.
     There are 3 possibilities for the player to lose a life in the game.
 These are the following:
-1. If one of the habilities tanks is empty, the life tank will start to decrease.
+1. If one of the abilities tanks is empty, the life tank will start to decrease.
 2. If you get caught inside the dungeon, you will lose a life and you will lose all of the gadgets collected.
 The player will reappear next to the dungeon.
 3. If you don’t have the necessary gadgets to beat Toby's enemy at the final stage of the game, you will lose a life and the gadgets you used trying to win.
 If you have extra lives and extra gadgets, you can fight once again.